Better Mushroom Photos

 Cut a specimen in half

 Include, if you can, a shot of the specimen cut cleanly in half, from top to bottom.
-This exposes the interior of the stem, which will show textures that help indentify it.
-Some mushrooms will bruise colors, or have a milky “latex,” all of which will help you narrow down its identity.
+This exposes the interior of the stem, which will show textures that help identify it.
+Also, when cut, some mushrooms bruise colors or ooze a milky liquid, responses that can help you narrow down their identities.